dolivetree/documentation/basic-arithmetic-functions.md

 5 apples + 5 oranges
 ```

-But if you're adding or subtracting two numbers, you can omit the units in one of them:
+When doing any basic arithmetic operation with two numbers, you can omit the units in one of them:

 ```deci live
 5 apples - 2